 Daesh said on Monday it stopped a Houthi attack on the Yakla area, in Qifa, and forced the Houthis to retreat.
 [ICDNMay7]

 In a statement released on Monday, Egypt’s General Prosecutor, Nabil Sadiq, referred 555 suspects to a military court on charges of joining the Daesh affiliate, Wilayat Sinai and creating 43 “terrorist cells” that carried out 63 attacks that killed police and military personnel in North Sinai.
 The charges against them, he said, include killing and plotting to kill security personnel, attacking military checkpoints in Northern Sinai and sabotaging a gas pipeline between Egypt and Jordan.
 Only 216 out of the 555 suspects are in custody, the statement said.
 [Anadolu]

 Daesh said on Monday it killed an Egyptian soldier in an unspecified location in North Sinai.
 Daesh said the soldier was participating in a raid in the area.
 [ICDNMay7]

 Sirte security forces and mine clearance force citizens receive complaints of the ongoing presence of shells and mines in the city.
 A spokesperson said that that mine clearance force removed many unexploded remnants of war in one of the farms of the region Al-Tawila in the city of Sirte.
 They are handling the remainder of areas that need to be cleared of war debris.
 [Libya24]

 REPORTS FROM OTHER COUNTRIES

-Daesh said on Tuesday it killed two Afghan soldiers and wounded two others in an attack on a military position in Manogai, in Kunar.
-[ICDNMar1]
+Daesh said on Saturday it killed four Afghan soldiers and wounded another with an IED in the Watapur area, in Kunar.
+[ICDNMay5]